davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ---

 Describes building a pattern library implementing a design system for an open access science journal.
 The approach taken makes both the design system and the pattern library codebase highly flexible and maintainable.
+Part 1 of probably 2.

 ## Contents
 {:.no_toc}